 Some women have a difficult time with intense emotions.
 It might seem like your feelings are running away with you.
 They govern everything you do.
 Frequently, they guide you to do things that you regret.

-DBT addresses this condition.
-You work with a behavioral therapist to hone in on emotions.
+DBT addresses mental health and addiction as well.
+During DBT sessions, you’ll work with a behavioral therapist to hone in on emotions.
 One by one, you identify them.
 Sometimes, there’s a pattern.

 Next, you develop a set of coping skills that give you control over emotions.
 In this way, it’s possible to avoid the usual escalation that then results in adverse outcomes.
 DBT also assists you in finding healthy ways of expressing feelings.
 Sometimes, a behavioral therapist for women may suggest that you undergo trauma treatment.

 How Working with a Behavioral Therapist Guides Your Rehab Experience

 When you check in at Soledad House, you undergo a dual diagnosis assessment.
 This simply means that addiction experts check if you might be struggling with underlying psychiatric conditions.
 Examples include depression, anxiety, bipolar disorder, and similar situations.
 Many program participants don’t realize that they struggle with co-occurring conditions.

 Therefore, you might have been self-medicating for a different condition.
 Knowing this allows the therapist to adjust CBT and DBT treatments to focus on these problem areas as well.
 Most importantly, you finally get the help you need to avoid the temptation to use drugs or alcohol.
 This treatment can take a significant addiction trigger right out of the equation.

 In the same way, a behavioral therapist for women focuses on your unique role in life.
 Maybe you are a caregiver, parent, spouse, or corporate executive.
 Each role brings its unique set of stressors to the table.
 Besides that, you experience these stressors in ways that men don’t.